If you are preparing to do a major paint job around the home, one thing you may be considering is how to carry around the heavy paint itself.

 Because of the water base, it is similar in weight to latex paint.

-However, you will find more varieties and brands of acrylics paints on the market.
+However, you will find more varieties and brands of acrylic paints on the market.

 Such varieties tend to exist in paint cans that are considerably smaller than gallon-size.